 Buying a home is a smart investment in your own future, and it’s an aim everyone should start with as early as possible.
 Nevertheless, in some cases, it does make sense to put off such an investment — such as when you are unsure of the future of your job, or your marriage, or when home values appear volatile.
-You can save to buy a home even when you live paycheck to paycheck.
+Saving to buy a home even when you live paycheck to paycheck is possible.

 Most people who put off the decision to buy a home, though, have none of these reasons in mind.
 They simply choose to delay the day they buy, because they cannot figure out how they might ever put together enough each month for mortgage payments, leave alone a healthy mortgage deposit.